vertelab/odootools/README.md

 ## Prerequisites

-The installation scripts assume the host OS is Ubuntu 20.04.
+The installation scripts assume the host OS is Ubuntu 22.04.
 Usage on other systems might require tweaking to work.

-Odoo 16 require `init-system-helpers 1.57` or later.
-This rules out usage of Ubuntu 18.04 or older.

 ## Install